crash1999/wifi_test/README.md

 ![codeBlockWifi](image/Codeblock/BLock.jpg)

-This program implements the commmunication via MQTT with the DFRobot server; in the on start block there are all the initialization: all the filelds have to be populated by the personal data of the user (WiFi and DFRobot server account).
+This program implements the communication via MQTT with the DFRobot server; in the on start block, there is all the initialization: all the files have to be populated by the personal data of the user (WiFi and DFRobot server account).
 After the initialization the program will send data that are numbers from 0 to 100 to the server and a plot similar to the one at the beginning can be produced.
-There is also the possibility to interrupt this data and send a custom value by pressing the button A; in this case the custom value is 10 but it can be any character because it is a string.
-Also there is the part where a message from the server can be captured, wich is on the same topic than the data sent; it is not possible to send and recieve data in different topics.
-For debug reason the message are printed on the OLED display and in this way they are printed the ghost messages that are captured from the data sent and not from the server.
+There is also the possibility to interrupt this data and send a custom value by pressing the button A; in this case, the custom value is 10 but it can be any character because it is a string.
+Also, there is the part where a message from the server can be captured, which is on the same topic then the data sent; it is not possible to send and receive data on different topics.
+For debugging1 reasons the messages are printed on the OLED display and in this way they are printed the ghost messages that are captured from the data sent and not from the server.